gonzalo-bulnes/simple_token_authentication/README.md

   # and config.cache_connection points to an existing (or new) connection for this
   # type of cache.
   # The example in this case is for the dalli gem to access a memcached server,
+  # where an existing connection has been made and is stored in a global variable

+  # config.cache_provider_name = 'dalli'
+  # config.cache_connection = @@dalli_connection

+  # A second example is for the configured Rails cache (memory_store in this example),
   # where an existing connection has been made by Rails

-  # config.cache_provider_name = 'dalli'
+  # config.cache_provider_name = 'rails_cache'
-  # config.cache_connection = Rails.cache.dalli
+  # config.cache_connection = Rails.cache

 end
 ```